Cup Free Racing

 That being said, one of the most important things in a half marathon is ensuring that aid stations are plentiful, efficient and that they do not run out of water.
 Hydration will make or break a race.

-We then have self-serve water stations set up along each course.
+We then have water stations about every other mile starting at mile 3.
+They will be self serve, but as you can see you can get 6 oz of water really fast so there should be no waiting at all at any aid station.
 We keep a sleeve or two of cups at each station in case of emergency, like if your belt falls off, or you lose your bottle.
-The cups are really there only for emergency, but are available.
+The cups are self serve and really there only for emergency, but are available.